Dragon Yoga Pose: The Benefits and 9 How To

 Recommended Hold Times

-Similar Yang Yoga Asanas
+Similar Yang Yoga Poses

-Low lunge (Anjaneyasana)
+Low lunge (Anjaneyasana) or Lizard Pose

 Other Notes

 You may not feel anything in the outer hip joint.
 If your hip flexors or quadriceps are tight, that area will take all the stress.
-The dragon yoga pose is still good, but if you wish to work your hip mobility, you must explore other Yoga postures.
+The dragon Yoga pose is still good, but if you wish to work your hip mobility, you must explore other Yoga postures.

 Make Dragon Yoga Pose Part of your Regular Yoga Practice

-The Dragon Yoga Pose (lizard asana) is a valuable addition to any yin yoga practice, especially for those seeking to increase flexibility in tight hips, release tension, and promote relaxation.
 Whether new to the benefits of Yin Yoga postures or a seasoned practitioner, incorporating the Dragon Pose into your routine can help you access the deeper layers of your physical, mental, and emotional being.
-In addition, you can reap the benefits of this powerful Yin posture on and off the mat by cultivating awareness, breath control, and a meditative mindset.

 Sources